 Mission and Ministry: Central’s Local Mission leaders continue to explore avenues and partnerships to serve our neighbors and offer social witness.
 Leaders encourage our congregation to lend immediate support to our partner organizations, Emmaus House and Partners for Home.

-You can find more information about both in our weekly e-news and on our web site.
+You can find more information about both in our weekly e-news, on social media and on our web site.
 The committee will be back in touch with the congregation very soon about next steps following our Ready, Set, Love survey.

 The Session approved a motion from the Local Mission Committee for the church to engage in a partnership with Second Chance Georgia.
 Second Chance Georgia is a campaign led by the Georgia Justice Project (GJP), that aims to bring change to millions of lives by working to expand expungement (known as “Record Restriction” in Georgia law) in the state of Georgia.